OpenTechPulse-org/opentechpulse-org.github.io/_posts/2024-04-16-Guide-Install-Kubernetes-HAProxy-Keepalived.md

           version: 2
         ```
         {: file="/etc/netplan/00-installer-config.yaml" }

 3. Apply the Netplan changes:

     ```shell
     sudo netplan apply
     ```
-    {: .nolineno }

-- #### Setting the correct timezone
+##### Setting the correct timezone

 Properly configuring the timezone of your server is crucial for syncing activities and logging events accurately.
 To set the correct timezone on your Ubuntu server, you can use the dpkg-reconfigure tzdata command, which provides a straightforward graphical interface for selecting your timezone.

   ```bash
   sudo dpkg-reconfigure tzdata
   ```
-  {: .nolineno }

-- #### Extend LVM volume to use full disk
+##### Extend LVM volume to use full disk
 When using LVM, Ubuntu does not allocate all available disk space by default to allow for flexible storage management, including easy volume extension, snapshot creation, and optimized filesystem performance.

 Extending an LVM volume to use 100% of available disk space can maximize storage utilization, ensuring no space is wasted and all available capacity is accessible for applications and data.

 With the following commands we can extend the LVM to 100% disk usage.

   ```shell
   lvextend -l +100%FREE /dev/ubuntu-vg/ubuntu-lv
   ```
-  {: .nolineno }

 This command is used to extend the logical volume.
 By specifying -l +100%FREE, you are instructing the system to use 100% of the unallocated space available in the volume group (ubuntu-vg) for the logical volume (ubuntu-lv).

   ```shell
   resize2fs /dev/mapper/ubuntu--vg-ubuntu--lv
   ```
-  {: .nolineno }

 Once the logical volume is extended, the filesystem itself must be resized to utilize the additional space. resize2fs is a tool used for resizing ext2, ext3, or ext4 filesystems.

 ### Configuration of Keepalived